twitocode/Tantalum/content/Notes/Religion/Religion Exam Review.md

 - compassion: in order to forgive and be forgiven
 - have autonomy for the ability to follow on'es conscience
 - pursue a meaningful life, not just for one's self but also for others

+become makers of peace
+know the difference between good an evil light and ark life and death live a life of justice believe in the good.